UniSwarm/uDevkit-SDK/support/archi/pic32mzec/README.md

 PIC32MZ EC family is a high-performance 32 bits range for Embedded Connectivity.

-This family is spitted into three variations :
+This family is splitted into three variations :

 * ECG : Base family
 * ECH : ECG with 2 CAN devices